ryanbrockman/wordpress-appfog/README.md

 Opcache is enabled by default.
 To disable it, edit the `/.bp-config/php/php.ini` file, setting `opcache.enable=0`.

 # [Nginx FAST CGI cache](http://nginx.org/en/docs/http/ngx_http_fastcgi_module.html#fastcgi_cache)
 FAST CGI cache in Nginx is enabled by default for better performance.

+A custom HTTP header has been included, called "X-Cache", that indicates cache HIT and MISS to check whether items are being cached successfully.

-To disable it, edit the `/.bp-config/nginx/wordpress-single.conf` file.
+To disable the cache, edit the `/.bp-config/nginx/wordpress-single.conf` file.
 Comment out line 25 so it looks like this: `#include fastcgi.conf;`

 NOTE:  If you choose to leave FAST CGI cache enabled, you should be aware that the `fastcgi_cache_purge` directive is not currently supported.
 This is because the default version of Nginx that comes with the Cloud Foundry PHP buildpack does not currently include the fastcgi_cache_purge module.
 If/when this module is added, you can enable purging by uncommenting lines 29-31 in `/.bp-config/nginx/wordpress-single.conf`